 Contact us to get started.

 While strategic defenses in these situations are possible, presenting a sound legal argument to the court requires the knowledge and expertise of a professional lawyer.
 The attorneys at The Brown Firm PLLC have extensive experience in defending Virginia’s drivers in court.
 Our traffic defense attorneys will help you asses every detail of your case in order to create a strong legal defense.
 Our goal is to work with you and help you achieve the best outcome possible.
-Call our office or send us a message online to schedule a free consultation to discuss your case.
+Call our office or send us a message online to schedule a consultation to discuss your case.